 Progesterone is a steroidal hormone that plays a large role in menstruation and pregnancy.
-It is a chemical messenger that informs different cells in the body how to act.
+It is a chemical messenger that informs different cells in the body how and when to perform certain functions.

 Consequently, it is essential that women have normal progesterone levels so that their bodies are able to run correctly.
 Progesterone levels change throughout the day and vary depending on pregnancy, menstruation, and menopause.
-Thus, it is surprisingly easy for women to become progesterone deficient.
+Thus, it is surprisingly easy for women to become deficient in progesterone.

 Progesterone deficiency occurs when estrogen is produced but there is no ovulation.
 As a result, there is too much estrogen and not enough progesterone.

-Progesterone deficiency can be caused by poor diet and exercise, stress, and anxiety.
-An unhealthy body is less able to run efficiently.
+Progesterone deficiency can be caused by poor diet, lack of exercise, high stress, and anxiety.
+In other words, an unhealthy body is less able to run efficiently.

 Progesterone Deficiency Tests

-Testing for progesterone deficiency is simple and fast, with results typically available within twenty-four hours.
+Testing for progesterone deficiency is simple and fast, with results typically available within 24 hours.

 For most women, one blood test is sufficient to measure progesterone deficiency.
 However, if a woman wishes to have a more comprehensive test, several tests can be performed over a period of a few days.
 This provides a clearer picture of progesterone fluctuations over time.

 A saliva test is also often used to measure progesterone levels.
-A test that measures progesterone levels in saliva calculates the progesterone hormones that are not being used.
-It is helpful for evaluating how much progesterone is being made in the ovaries, or for comparing the individual progesterone levels of two women.
+A test that measures progesterone levels in saliva calculates the amount of progesterone that is not being used.
+It is helpful for evaluating how much progesterone is being secreted by the ovaries, or for comparing the individual progesterone levels of two women.